 The chandeliers were bought from Oslers in 1874 for £374.
 The Tastevin collection at the east end of the Hall was purchased by the Company in 2000.
 It is displayed so as to replicate the Company's coat of arms.The Royal Arms above the Plate Stand are in Coade Stone, purchased in 1802 for £32 19s.
 They must have been altered in 1837, when Queen Victoria ascended the throne and the Royal Arms changed to those in use today.The fivefold screen was presented in 1902, but is much older.

-The engraved window was given by Paul Wates to commemorate the partnership of his firm with the Company in the building of Vintners' Place, an office development which surrounds the Hall.
-The banners were carried in the Lord Mayoral procession of Sir Francis Truscott in 1879.
+The engraved window was given by Paul Wates in the early 1990s to commemorate the partnership of his firm with the Company in the building of Vintners' Place, the office development which surrounds the Hall.
+The designer was Beverley Shore Bennett, and the engraver was Hugh Whitwell.